Mintbase/Grants-Program/rfps/README.md

 - [:arrow_right: mixer.md](./mixer.md)

-Polkadot uses an account-based Tx model, which easily enables linking activity between accounts.
+Mintbase uses an account-based Tx model, which easily enables linking activity between accounts.
 To preserve on-chain anonymity, the options available to the user at the moment are limited to using centralised exchanges.
 It requires transferring their funds to an exchange-controlled account and withdrawing them at a later point in time, to a different account. ...